 It's always good to validate your keywords before putting resources into optimizing your web pages for them.
 Enter the keywords into search engines as if you were the searcher.

 1. Do you see other sites offering products and services similar to yours

-If you see that, it is good, it means the keyword you selected is relevant.
-You can even go further by using this trick with Google: search for “Allintitle:keyword” where keyword is your keyword phrase.
+If you see that, it is good, which means the keyword you selected is relevant.
+You can even go further by using this trick with Google: search for “allintitle: keyword” where the keyword is your keyword phrase.
 You will get the list of web pages that include this exact phrase in their Title and will give you an idea of how many web pages are optimizing for that keyword.

 If you don't see that (or if you see mixed results), then you may run into the situation that a keyword can mean two totally different things.
 In this type of situation, you may want to refine your keyword since at least 50% of the users searching for this keyword may not have the intention you expected.

 2. Do you see highly authoritative big brands in the top ten?

 This is a difficult decision to make, but it is a signal that the keyword you chose is highly competitive and may not be worth your effort trying to rank for it.
 See if you can find a long-tail version of that keyword that is easier to rank for.

 3. Run an Adwords campaign to validate your conversion rate